SimplyStaking/panic/.github/ISSUE_TEMPLATE/User story.md

 ---
 name: Development task for a user story
-about: Create a proposal to request a feature
+about: Create a task for the development team which relates to a user action/outcome.

 ---